5kyCl0ud/Seoul-Bike/README.md

 ### Data Preprocessing

-1. **Handling Missing Values**: Missing values in the dataset have been addressed using appropriate methods such as imputation with mean values or removal of rows with missing data.
-2. **Data Transformation**: Categorical variables such as seasons and holidays have been converted into binary variables to fit the regression model.
+1. **Missing Values**: Data doesn't contain missing values.
+2. **Outliers**: We using z-score to hanle univariate outliers and mahalanobis distance to handle multivariate outliers.
-3. **Feature Engineering**: New features have been created from existing variables, such as hour of the day, to enhance the analysis.
+3. **Feature Engineering**: New features have been created from existing variables, such as day, month, year, day_of_week to enhance the analysis.

 ## Methodology
-[Explain the statistical processing and general linear model techniques used in the project]

-## Results
-[Summarize the key findings and results of the project]

-## Contributing
-[Explain how others can contribute to the project]

-## License
-[Specify the license under which the project is released]
+We first use poisson model for modelling but it is not suitable because of overdispersion so we use quasi-poisson model instead.
+Then, we use SHAP method to visualize and explain model results